-Ambiq Micro, a leader in ultra-low power integrated circuits, today announced the Apollo family of four 32-bit ARM® Cortex-M4F microcontrollers (MCUs).
-In real-world applications, their energy consumption is typically 5 to 10 times lower than that of MCUs of comparable performance, resulting in far longer battery life in wearable electronics and other battery-powered applications.
-The dramatic reduction in energy consumption is achieved using Ambiq’s patented Subthreshold Power Optimized Technology (SPOT) platform.
+Ambiq®, a leader in ultra-low power integrated circuits, today announced the Apollo family of four 32-bit Arm® Cortex®-M4F system on chips (SoCs).
+In real-world applications, their energy consumption is typically 5 to 10 times lower than that of SoCs of comparable performance, resulting in far longer battery life in wearable electronics and other battery-powered applications.
+The dramatic reduction in energy consumption is achieved using Ambiq’s patented Subthreshold Power Optimized Technology (SPOT®) platform.

 Wearable devices that might otherwise run for days or weeks on a battery can be designed, or redesigned, to function for months or years.
 Engineers can take advantage of the expanded power budget to add new features and functions that were not previously possible, or opt for smaller batteries, enabling them to create innovative packaging for their products to enhance consumer appeal.

-Highly integrated Apollo MCUs operate at up to 24MHz.
-They are available with up to 512kB of flash and 64kB of RAM to accommodate radio and sensor overhead in addition to application code.
+Highly integrated Apollo SoCs operate at up to 24MHz.
+They are available with up to 512KB of flash and 64KB of RAM to accommodate radio and sensor overhead in addition to application code.
 Communication with sensors, radios, other peripherals and an optional host processor is implemented via I2C/SPI ports and a UART.
 On-chip resources include a 10 bit, 13-channel, 1MS/s ADC and a temperature sensor with ±2ºC accuracy.
 Two compact packaging options are available – a 64-pin, 4.5 x 4.5mm BGA package with 50 GPIO and a further size-optimized 2.4 x 2.77mm, 42-pin CSP with 27 GPIO.

-Ambiq Micro’s CEO and President, Mark Foley, said: “The energy efficiency of microcontrollers has been getting better over the last few years but nobody has delivered the near order-of-magnitude improvement made possible by our SPOT platform.
-The technology, proven in our real-time clocks over the last couple of years and now applied to Apollo MCUs, delivers the breakthrough in battery life that designers of portable devices have been demanding.
+Ambiq’s CEO and President, Mark Foley, said: “The energy efficiency of system of chips has been getting better over the last few years but nobody has delivered the near order-of-magnitude improvement made possible by our SPOT platform.
+The technology, proven in our real-time clocks over the last couple of years and now applied to Apollo SoCs, delivers the breakthrough in battery life that designers of portable devices have been demanding.
 Looking ahead, we predict that semiconductor energy consumption will be halved every two years.
 The trend starts here.”

-Apollo MCUs are sampling to selected customers now.
+Apollo SoCs are sampling to selected customers now.
 Volume production will commence in the spring of 2015 with prices from $1.50 each in 10K+ volumes.